Career Definition for a Licensed Clinical Social Worker

 Clinical social work involves serving people who need help with conditions and problems that are adversely affecting their lives.
-The National Association for Social Workers estimates that 37% of clinical social workers work in the mental health area, 13% in health and 13% in child and family services.
+The BLS estimates that 14% of social workers work in the government, 13% in ambulatory health and 18% in child and family services.
 These professionals work directly with clients and other agencies, and they are often employed by private, public and non-profit organizations.

 A bachelor's degree is the minimum education required for a career in clinical social work.
 Most social workers have earned master's degrees in social work, psychology, sociology or a related field.
 An M.A. in Social Work generally takes two years to complete and requires up to 900 hours of supervised internship.
 Many social work positions require a state license which is gained through an exam process and additional supervised clinical experience.

 The College Board describes how clinical social workers must be emotionally equipped to confront sickness, death and other difficult circumstances on a daily basis.
 This line of work also requires skilled oral and written communication with clients and peers from many different agencies.
 Successful social workers are ethical, professional and committed to serving others.

 Opportunities for all social workers are expected to increase strongly by 16% between 2016 and 2026, according to the U.S. Bureau of Labor Statistics (BLS).
 Jobs in under-served rural areas and positions working with the elderly or substance abusers are projected to increase the most.
 The BLS stated that the median salary among all social workers in 2017 was $47,980.